Physics

 The ever-increasing problem of waste management calls for alternatives to landfill or incineration.
 Waste gasification, which breaks down long-chain-carbon-based materials into synthetic gas, is an attractive alternative for sustainable living environments.
 Catalytic processes investigated at CSU have shown promise as an efficient route to gasify solid residuals.

 Wet-Thermal Catalytic Oxidation (WTCO) is a lower temperature (300-350 oC) and energy-demanding option to incineration (T>1000 oC).
-Unfortunately, cellulose, unlike other long-chain polymers found in waste, remains solid at low temperatures.
-This creates a heterogeneous reacting environment where catalyst particles, substrate, and oxygen interact.
+Unfortunately, some substrates found in waste, remain solid at low temperatures.
+This creates a heterogeneous reacting environment where catalyst particles, substrates, and oxygen interact.
 The fluid dynamics of a stratified reacting system in a high pressure stirred reactor presents a formidable problem.
 In this project, experiments are combined with computational fluid dynamics (CFD) for characterization and optimization.
-The gasification of cellulose in a low-to-mid temperature/high pressure un-baffled Stirred-Tank Reactor (STR) is studied.
+The gasification of long-chain polymers typically found in municipal and space exploration waste in a low-to-mid temperature/high pressure Stirred-Tank Reactor (STR) is studied.
 This unit does not allow flow visualization, therefore, CFD modeling is essential for process optimization.
 The STR has tangential liquid motion that leads to the formation of a central vortex on the liquid free surface.
+These forces may control particle dynamics and lead to stratification.

 The goals are to:

-• a) model WTCO of cellulose using a finite-element method;
+- a) model the particle dynamics in WTCO of waste using a finite-element method;

-• c) characterize catalytic gasification dynamics for cellulose particles;
+- c) characterize catalytic gasification dynamics for different substrate and catalyst particulates;

 The student will learn the fundamentals of fluid dynamics of slurry systems, the interrelation between fluid dynamics and transport phenomena in reacting media for gasification modeling, and low-to-mid temperature and high-pressure reactor operation with in-silico experiments for gasification optimization.